Water fasting — everything you need to know

 Yet, if you’ve rocked up here to learn about how to do a water fast, you’re thinking perhaps it could help you somehow.

-Take a moment to think about that before we get into the details of how this all slots together.
+Take a moment to think about that before we get into the details of how this all fits together.

 What would you hope to gain from water fasting?